hexalang/Hexa/docs/reference.md

 var let
 declare private static
 throw try catch
-for while in break continue
-if else
-switch case as
-class enum type interface super await async meta readonly guard
+for while do in break continue if else switch case as class enum type interface super this new await async meta readonly guard